jd-solanki/anu/docs/guide/components/alert.md

 <!-- 👉 Icons -->
 ::::card Icons

-You can use `icon` prop to render icon in button.
+You can use `icon` prop to render icon in alert.

 Use `append-icon` prop to render icon after default slot.